Maï Traoré: Fredrikstad

 After ending his loan spell at Tromsø, Traoré signed for fellow Eliteserien club Fredrisktad on a three-year contract.

 Notts County

 On 3 February 2025, Traoré signed for Notts County on a two-and-a-half-year contract with the option of another year in the club’s favour.
+On 1 August 2026, Traoré's contract was terminated by mutual consent.

+Sligo Rovers loan

+On 18 January 2026, Traoré signed for League of Ireland Premier Division club Sligo Rovers on loan until 30 June 2026.
+On 27 June 2026, he scored his first goal for the club on his 16th and final appearance, in a 2–2 draw at home to Shelbourne.

 International career

 Traoré has featured for the Guinea U23 national team.
 On 15 November 2018, he scored a goal against Mauritania in the 2019 Africa U-23 Cup of Nations qualification.